artemis-project/artemis-project.github.io/_posts/2017-7-15-Wayland-Qt-and-Swift-vs-D.md

 A final decision has not been made this early in the planning process, but we are currently leaning towards Qt, especially given some language considerations (see below).

 ## Languages
+C was a well designed language.
+It's still pretty good for systems programming, but it's just not high-level enough for the applications layer that we are working on.
+C++ is... archaic, inimical, and abtruse, not to mention being... less well-designed than C. We are looking for better tools to use to build Artemis than C/C++.
 Specifically, D vs. Swift is the argument we continue to have in the IM system.
 Let's take a deeper look at both of these.
 I'll try to hold my personal opinion for this.

 ### Both
 Swift and D are similar.
 Like C/C++, they are compiled languages, so they tend to run faster than something like Python.
 They are also both open-source languages, so there are no legal issues we would run into using either language.
 They are both designed with systems programming in mind, and are both multi-paradigm (allowing for object-oriented and functional programming, among others).
 They can both dynamically and statically link to existing C libraries.
 They are both statically typed (meaning that the compiler knows the type of each variable at compile time).